RubyFri/DancingQueensMobile/README.md

 The user can delete bookings that they have created (Delete)

+The user can create a virtual dance (Create)

+The user can view dances that other dancers have created (Read)

 ### Notes on Use
 - Access to CRUD functionality is through the Login Landing page, available once you have created an account and logged in
 - When choosing dancers during Create or Modify Booking, remember to tap elsewhere on the page to close the MultiPicker before pressing the button
+- When creating a virutal dance, select the poses you would like to be included in the dance and scroll all the way down to submit.
+Once submitted, you can view it by navigating to the 'Virtual Dances' button.

 ## Screenshots